JosephLeedy/express-magento2-client/README.md

 ## Usage

+### Setting Up an Integration in Magento Open Source, Adobe Commerce or Mage-OS

 Once the application is configured and running, please follow these instructions to set up a new integration in your Magento Open Source, Adobe Commerce or Mage-OS store: